MicrosoftDocs/win32/desktop-src/WsdApi/troubleshooting-the-network-explorer.md

 ---
-Description: 'Lists the diagnostic procedures to use when troubleshooting the Network Explorer.' ms.assetid: '56052a82-d3a6-4749-9010-6796558dcb17'
+Description: Lists the diagnostic procedures to use when troubleshooting the Network Explorer. ms.assetid: 56052a82-d3a6-4749-9010-6796558dcb17
-title: Troubleshooting the Network Explorer
+title: Troubleshooting the Network Explorer ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Troubleshooting the Network Explorer